-- (1) Critical area site plans. - (a) All wetlands, fish and wildlife habitat conservation areas, and buffers occurring on the site shall be designated on a critical area site plan as critical area protection areas.

-(b) A critical area site plan is any plan approved by the department that includes but is not limited to subdivisions, records of survey, official site plans, administrative site plans, binding site plans, or other form drawn to a standard engineering scale.

-(c) Critical area site plans shall include at a minimum:

-(i) the boundaries of the site;

-(ii) the boundaries of the property;

-(iii) a legal description of the subject property;

-(iv) accurate locations/boundaries of the critical area protection area(s), identified by critical area type;

-(v) identification of existing legally established uses and structures;

-(vi) provisions allowing habitat enhancement in wetland(s), fish and wildlife habitat conservation area(s), and buffers; and

-(vii) provisions for the permanent protection of the critical area(s) functions and values including, at minimum, the following:

-(A) restrictions on the construction of new structures;

-(B) restrictions on the removal of existing native vegetation; and
+- (1) Critical area site plans. - (a) All wetlands, fish and wildlife habitat conservation areas, and buffers occurring on the site shall be designated on a critical area site plan as critical area protection areas. - (b) A critical area site plan is any plan approved by the department that includes but is not limited to subdivisions, records of survey, official site plans, administrative site plans, binding site plans, or other form drawn to a standard engineering scale. - (c) Critical area site plans shall include at a minimum: - (i) the boundaries of the site; - (ii) the boundaries of the property; - (iii) a legal description of the subject property; - (iv) accurate locations/boundaries of the critical area protection area(s), identified by critical area type; - (v) identification of existing legally established uses and structures; - (vi) provisions allowing habitat enhancement in wetland(s), fish and wildlife habitat conservation area(s), and buffers; and - (vii) provisions for the permanent protection of the critical area(s) functions and values including, at minimum, the following: - (A) restrictions on the construction of new structures; - (B) restrictions on the removal of existing native vegetation; and inspection by the department prior to the commencement of permitted activities.
+Temporary

 RELATING TO THE CRITICAL AREA REGULATIONS UPDATE PURSUANT TO THE GROWTH MANAGEMENT ACT, AMENDING SNOHOMISH COUNTY CODE CHAPTERS 30.62A WETLANDS AND FISH AND WILDLIFE HABITAT CONSERVATION AREAS, 30.62B GEOLOGICALLY HAZARD AREAS, 30.62C CRITICAL AQUIFER RECHARGE AREAS, 30.43C FLOOD HAZARD PERMITS, 30.86 FEES, AND 30.91 DEFINITIONS.
-Page 39 of 106
+Page 50 of 117